Refugees who qualify for higher education

 The UAF gives

-- advise about choosing a degree programme;
+- advice about choosing a degree programme;

 - support while studying and when looking for a job;